nexpy/nexpy/README.rst

 Additional functionality is provided by other external Python packages.
 Least-squares fitting requires Matt Newville's least-squares fitting package, `lmfit-py <http://newville.github.io/lmfit-py>`_.
-Importers may also require libraries to read the imported files in their native format, *e.g.*, `PySpec
+Importers may also require libraries to read the imported files in their native format, *e.g.*, `spec2nexus
-<http://pyspec.sourceforge.net>`_ for reading SPEC files.
+<http://spec2nexus.readthedocs.org/>`_ for reading SPEC files.

 From v0.1.2, a new package for reading floating point TIFF files, tifffile, written by `Christoph Gohlke <http://www.lfd.uci.edu/~gohlke/>`_, has been